PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

         connection.setRequestProperty("Ocp-Apim-Subscription-Key", subscriptionKey);
         ```

-    2. API 'den yanıtı alın ve JSON dizesini depolayın.
+    2. Get the response from the API and store the JSON string.

         ```java
         InputStream stream = connection.getInputStream();
         String response = new Scanner(stream).useDelimiter("\\A").next();
         ```

-    3. Yanıttan `getHeaderFields();` HTTP üstbilgilerini ayıklamak ve Bing ile ilgili olanları `results` nesne içinde depolamak için kullanın.
-Sonra akışı kapatın ve sonucu döndürün.
+    3. Use `getHeaderFields();` to extract the HTTP headers from the response, and store the Bing-related ones in the `results` object.
+Then close the stream and return the result.

         ```java
         // extract Bing-related HTTP headers